Barack Obama "Joker" poster: Protest symbol

 The image was adopted by some of Obama's critics and used for posters, T-shirts, bumper stickers, and other merchandise.
 The image is considered by some a symbol of the Tea Party protest movement.
-During the September 12, 2009, Taxpayer March on Washington, the largest demonstration against the Obama Administration's policies to date, protesters denouncing deficit spending and the America's Affordable Health Choices Act of 2009, dubbed "Obamacare" by critics, carried Obama "Joker" signs captioned the doctor will see you now.
+During the September 12, 2009, Taxpayer March on Washington, the largest demonstration against the Obama administration's policies to date, protesters denouncing deficit spending and the America's Affordable Health Choices Act of 2009, dubbed "Obamacare" by critics, carried Obama "Joker" signs captioned the doctor will see you now.

 Criticism

 Some Democrats have called the image racist, suggesting a similarity to blackface makeup that was used during minstrel show performances.
 Earl Ofari Hutchinson, president of the Los Angeles Urban Policy Roundtable, said, "Depicting the president as demonic and a socialist goes beyond political spoofery.
 It is mean-spirited and dangerous.
 We have issued a public challenge to the person or group that put up the poster to come forth and publicly tell why they have used this offensive depiction to ridicule President Obama."

-Ray Tampa, president of the National Association for the Advancement of Colored People (NAACP) chapter in St. Petersburg, Florida, had a differing opinion: "I see it as the Joker, and being that I see it as the Joker I will have to say that it's fair game".
+Ray Tampa, president of the National Association for the Advancement of Colored People (NAACP) chapter in St. Petersburg, Florida, had a differing view: "I see it as the Joker, and being that I see it as the Joker I will have to say that it's fair game".

 Alkhateeb, in response to the usage of his image, said, "To accuse [Obama] of being a socialist is really ... immature.
 First of all, who said being a socialist is evil?"
-He also stated "socialism is an idea thats time has come and passed.
+He also stated "socialism is an idea that's time has come and passed.
 It’s basically like calling someone a loyalist to the British crown".